Ebola virus

 • In advanced cases, the virus was seen in all tissues and body fluids.
 Evidence of continued virus in semen > 3 mos after recovery (by PCR) of uncertain significance.

 • Fatality rates 50-90% typical but strain-dependent.
-Ebola-Bundibugyo was estimated to be 25-40% in the 2007 outbreak.
+Ebola-Bundibugyo was estimated at 25-40% during the 2007 outbreak.

 • The first reported case of filovirus HF was in 1967 in Germany, and the first likely Ebola HF was noted in Sudan and northern Zaire in 1976.

 • The Ebola virus is a Biosafety Level 4 pathogen.
-Patients suspected of infection should have barrier nursing in a negative pressure room.
+Patients suspected of infection should have barrier nursing in a negative-pressure room.
 Notify public health officials.

 • In an endemic setting, it causes epidemic disease, spread by direct contact with blood and body fluids.